-The GED Passing score is 145 points for each GED subjects.
-The 4 GED subject tests are in Math, Language, Science, Social Studies.
+The four GED subject tests are in Math, Language, Science, and Social Studies.

-You are not a high school diploma holder and you don’t attend any other school program.
+You cannot already hold a high school diploma not attend any other school program.

 The GED (acronym for General Educational Development) exam consists of four individual tests that students may complete to demonstrate that they have skills and knowledge at the level of students that completed their high school education.

 GED Testing Sites in Alaska

 Nine Star Ed & Employment Services – 730 I St, Anchorage, AK 99501, 907-279-7827

 The University of Alaska Anchorage – 3901 Old Seward Hwy (Rm 112), Anchorage, AK 99503, 907-786-4521

 Ilisagvik College – 100 Stevenson St, Barrow, AK 99723, 907-852-1742

 Yuut Elitnaurviat – The People’s Learning Ctr – 610 Akiachak Dr, Bethel, AK 99559, 907-543-0999